What is the difference between SSI, SSDI, and individual disability insurance?

 For additional details and information on how to apply for SSI, please go to the Social Security website.

-What is Social Security Disability Insurance (SSDI)?
+What is Social Security Disability Insurance?

-Paying Social Security taxes doesn’t automatically qualify you for coverage.
-You also need to have earned a sufficient number of Social Security work credits, which are based on your total yearly wages or self-employment income.
+Paying Social Security taxes doesn’t automatically qualify you for coverage: You also need to have earned a sufficient number of Social Security work credits, which are based on your total yearly wages or self-employment income.
 Generally speaking, you need 40 credits, 20 of which were earned in the last 10 years before you become disabled.
 Since you can only earn up to four credits each year, it typically takes at least 10 years to become eligible for SSDI benefits.
 (However, younger workers may qualify with fewer credits.)

-SSDI only pays benefits for long-lasting or permanent medical issues that make you incapable of doing any work of any kind.
-If you’re a teacher, a plumber, or a brain surgeon, it doesn’t matter if a disability prevents you from working in your field – you will not qualify for SSDI benefits if you are physically able to hold any job, no matter how unskilled or low-paying.
+SSDI only pays benefits for long-lasting or permanent medical issues that make you incapable of doing any work of any kind: If you’re a teacher, a plumber, or a brain surgeon, it doesn’t matter if a disability prevents you from working in your field — you will not qualify for SSDI benefits if you are physically able to hold any job, no matter how unskilled or low-paying.

 The SSDI benefit period is considered very generous and lasts until age 65 (unless your disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits.
+SSDI and SSI also receive yearly cost-of-living adjustments (COLA) to help keep pace with inflation.

 What is individual disability insurance?

-Individual disability insurance – sometimes known as private disability insurance – is coverage purchased from an insurance company and is separate from government-sponsored coverage.
-There are two basic types – short-term disability insurance (STD) and long-term disability insurance (LTD).
+Individual disability insurance — sometimes known as private disability insurance — is coverage purchased from an insurance company and is separate from government-sponsored coverage.
+There are two basic types — short-term disability insurance and long-term disability insurance (LTD).

-Short term disability insurance (STD)
+Short-term disability insurance

-Short term disability plans are most often provided by employers as an employer-paid group benefit to all employees with premiums typically paid in whole or in part by the employer.
-Compared to SSDI or long-term disability policies, the elimination period (waiting period) can be much shorter – typically two weeks.
+Short-term disability plans are most often provided by employers as an employer-paid group benefit to all employees, with premiums typically paid in whole or in part by the employer.
+Compared to SSDI or long-term disability policies, the elimination period (waiting period) can be much shorter — typically two weeks.

 STD usually covers any injury or medical condition that renders you physically unable to do your job.
 However, some issues, such as mental illness or pregnancy, may or may not be covered, depending on the plan.